-How can you tell what you want?
+How can you tell what research you like?

-- You just know - Based upon classes you liked best or did well in

-By seminars you see that inspired you (or didn't!)
+- You just know - Based upon classes you liked best or did well in - From undergraduate research projects you liked or didn't like - By seminars you see that inspired you (or didn't!)